TheWidlarzGroup/react-native-video/docs/pages/other/debug.md

 If content is protected with an access token or any other http header, ensure you can access to you data with a wget call or a rest client app.
 You need to provide all needed access token / authentication parameters.

-## Everything seems correct but content cannot be accessed
+## I need to debug network calls but I don't see them in react native debugging tools

+This is a react native limitation.
+React native tools can only see network calls done in JS.
-You need to record network trace to ensure communications with server is correct.
+To achieve that, you need to record network trace to ensure communications with server is correct.
-[Charles proxy](https://www.charlesproxy.com/) is a simple and useful tool to sniff all http/https calls.
+[Charles proxy](https://www.charlesproxy.com/) or [Fiddler](https://www.telerik.com/fiddler) are a simple and useful tool to sniff all http/https calls.
-With this tool you should be able to analyze what is going on with network.
+With these tool you should be able to analyze what is going on with network.
 You will see all access to content and DRM, audio / video chunks, ...

 Then try to compare exchanges with previous tests you made.